Application-UI-UX/mobile_catkin_modules_build_development_tools/README.md

 catkin_rosjava_setup(install)
 ```

-which just sets up dummy targets in the cmake configuration which call out to gradle in the actual make step.
+This cmake makro sets up dummy targets in the cmake configuration which call out to gradle in the actual make step.
+It also parses the `package.xml` to add target dependencies from each `build_depends` tag (subsequently letting you
+sequence builds across repositories).